kambala-decapitator/vcmi-ios-depends/README.md

 ## Using prebuilt package

-Download prebuilt libraries from [Releases](https://github.com/kambala-decapitator/vcmi-ios-depends/releases) page, unpack the archive and run `fix_install_paths.command` script (either by double-clicking it or from Terminal).
+Download prebuilt libraries from [Releases](https://github.com/kambala-decapitator/vcmi-ios-depends/releases) page (they are created with GitHub Actions), unpack the archive and run `fix_install_paths.command` script (either by double-clicking it or from Terminal).

 When configuring VCMI for iOS, pass `CMAKE_PREFIX_PATH` pointing to the directory of device or simulator.
 For example, when configuring for device you'd pass: